Partnerships for Schools

 These funds are devolved to local authorities to improve the infrastructure of the school estate, and to upgrade existing buildings or build new ones in line with local asset management plan priorities.

-£1.5 billion of supported borrowing and capital grant is available - £512m in 2008-09, £509m in 2009-10, £517m in 2010-11 - and is allocated by formula.
+£1.5 billion of supported borrowing and capital grant is available - £507m in 2008-09, £748m in 2009-10, £276m in 2010-11.
+It is allocated between local authorities in the same proportion as DFC.
+It is funded through a mix of supported borrowing and grant.
 In line with supported borrowing allocations made by the DfE, an appropriate amount of revenue support grant is paid to each local authority by the Department for Communities and Local Government to enable local authorities to take out a loan to support capital investment.
-Capital grant allocations are paid quarterly by PfS to local authorities and are based on the relative proportion of devolved formula capital paid to non-VA maintained schools in the authority.
+Capital grant is paid quarterly by PfS to local authorities.
 The allocations announced are fixed for three years.
-The proportions of the total funding available are corrected using a location factor to reflect the relative costs of building in different regions across the country.
+Funding is delivered through the 'single capital pot' to make it easier for local authorities to join up their allocations with other capital resources to increase flexibility.

 New pupil places (Basic Need)